davidjb/pinentry-mac/README.md

 Without the need for GPGSuite/MacPGP and other such things.
 Due to homebrew you'll always have an up to date gnupg2.

-We'll try to get this [pinentry-mac edition into homebrew](https://github.com/massar/pinentry-mac/issues/1) along with an [installer script](https://github.com/massar/pinentry-mac/issues/2) to make things easier.
+Possible [installer script](https://github.com/massar/pinentry-mac/issues/2) to make things easier might follow.

 # Bugs / patches etc